spyder-ide/spyder-docs/doc/ipythonconsole.rst

 While efficient for final production code, this behavior is often undesired when working with the Python interpreter interactively, such as when analyzing data or testing your own module.
 In effect, you're left with no way to update or modify any already-imported modules, aside from manually removing the relevant ``.pyc`` files, or completely restarting the console entirely.

-Fortunately, in Spyder, there's an easy solution: the User Module Reloader (UMR), a Spyder-exclusive feature that, when enabled, automatically reloads modules right in the existing IPython shell whenever they are modified, without any of the downsides of the above workarounds.
+Fortunately, in Spyder, there's an easy solution: the :guilabel:`User Module Reloader` (UMR), a Spyder-exclusive feature that, when enabled, automatically reloads modules right in the existing IPython shell whenever they are modified, without any of the downsides of the above workarounds.
 When UMR is turned on, you can test complex applications within the same IPython interpreter without having to restart it every time you make a change, saving large amounts of manual tedium and long restart times.
 Or, if you're analyzing data step by step using your own custom libraries, you can easily add or tweak a function in the latter and see the results reflected in the former, all without the overhead of reloading the data and re-running your whole script to restore your session to the same point.